 When our firm is contacted early enough in a case before charges are filed, we can assess whether a client would benefit from testifying before the grand jury or whether to allow the case to proceed.
 In New York criminal courts, the prosecution has 144 hours from the time of a person’s arrest to indict on felony charges when bail is set at arraignment bail is not posted.
 Often times, a person is desperate to get out of jail and makes the ill-advised decision to testify in the grand jury solely in the hopes of being released from jail.
 Our firm spends extensive time evaluating what evidence or witnesses the prosecution may have and whether the client will be able to testify successfully and withstand cross-examination.
 If you are not adequately prepared to testify, or should not testify at all, you will can shackle your defense down the line.

-The grand jury works to the greatest advantage when the prosecution has not had a long time to develop its case.
-We work quickly to find out where you stand, as the decision to request a grand jury must be made at arraignment.
+The grand jury works to the greatest advantage when the prosecution has not had a long time to develop it’s case.
+Our firm works quickly to find out where our clients stand.

-After our client is out on bail, we contact the prosecutor about possible resolutions of the case, including reductions in the charges or diversion programs that keep the conviction off our client’s record.
-If no favorable deal can be struck, we are prepared to take the case to the members of the grand jury.
+If our clients are able to make bail, we often times will contact the prosecutor about possible resolutions of the case, including reductions in the charges or diversionary programs that will keep a conviction off a person’s record.
+If no favorable deal can be reached, we are prepared to present our clients to the grand jury.